 How about kids karaoke?
 A game of monopoly with a few friends?
 Or play old fashioned kids games at your home such as pin tail on donkey, musical chairs, etc. Hide some prizes and have them all go on a scavenger hunt.

 When my child was 10, I bought a big bag of candy and prizes such as bubbles, whistles, etc. I stood at one end of the lawn and they stood at the other.
 I gave them each a lunch bag then spread the candy out in a line in front of me and told the kids to run after it when I said "go".
-Whatever they collected in their bag was what they got to keep.

 Please make sure to keep a couple of extra little lunch bags with some candy in it in case someone doesn't get any candy.
 The bigger kids beat the little ones to it and by the time the little ones get there, there's not much left to get.